EspressoSystems/cape/wallet/README.md

 Before starting the CLI, set the following environment variables.

 - Smart contract
-  Set the address of the CAPE smart contract using the environment variable `CAPE_CONTRACT_ADDRESS`.
+  - Set the address of the smart contract using the environment variable `CAPE_CONTRACT_ADDRESS`.
 E.g.,

 ```
 export CAPE_CONTRACT_ADDRESS=0x60417B5Ad8629778A46A2cAaA924D7498618622B